 They go back the next weekend and hear another message.
 It, too, makes them think.
 This happens week after week, but the person’s behavior never really changes.
 That first message on community and how it really made them think kind of got lost in the shuffle.
 While the person shook a few hands and met a few people, they never became part of a community.
 Why?
 The church had a few groups going, but no “systemic approach” for helping people to become part of a group.

-Imagine a church that not only has a system for connecting people to groups, it has a system for connecting people to serving opportunities, etc. And, not only do these systems exist, they are very effective … literally connecting hundreds of people, creating community all over the church.
+Imagine a church that not only has a system for connecting people to groups; it has a system for connecting people to serving opportunities, etc. Not only do these systems exist, but they are very effective … literally connecting hundreds of people, creating community all over the church.

 Now we’re teaching and changing behavior!

 The real purpose of systems, processes, and methods in the church is to effectively and repeatedly change behaviors, helping people become more like Christ.
 It’s that simple.